rabah1991/CapacityLossMatlab/README.md

 ## CapacityLossMatlab
-A Semi-Empirical Model (SEM) for predicting the capacity loss of Lithium-ion batteries during cycling aging is used.
+A Semi-Empirical Model (SEM) for predicting the capacity loss of Lithium-ion batteries (LIBs) during cycling aging is used.
 This project is published in 35th ECMS International Conference on Modelling and Simulation.

 **This repository contains MATLAB files and data to predict the capacity loss using SEM**